meker12/commerce-channels.en/help/amazon-sales-channel/listing-rules.md

 - If an ineligible product is already listed on Amazon and you match the Amazon listing to your [!DNL Commerce] catalog product, the quantity for the Amazon listing changes to `0` to prevent sales of the product.
 Amazon listings can be [manually removed](./end-listings-manually.md).

-Changes to quantity and eligibility status impact all listings that share the Amazon Seller SKU in marketplaces that exist for stores selling in the same region (as defined in **[!DNL Amazon Marketplace] Country** during [store integration](./store-integration.md)).
+Changes to quantity and eligibility status impact all listings that share the Amazon Seller SKU in marketplaces that exist for stores selling in the same region (as defined in _[!UICONTROL Amazon Marketplace Country]_ during [store integration](./store-integration.md)).
 However, a change to a shared [!DNL Amazon Seller SKU] in one region does not affect the product's Amazon listings in a different country.

 ![Listing rules](assets/ob-listing-rules.png)

 ## Configure Listing Rules settings

-1. Click **Listing Rules** on the store dashboard.
+1. Click **[!UICONTROL Listing Rules]** on the store dashboard.

 1. Define your desired conditions for the eligibility of products to be listed on Amazon.